Author's purpose guide for teachers and students.

 Definition: When an author aims to inform, they usually wish to enlighten their readership about a real-world topic.
 Often, they will do this by providing lots of facts.
 Informational texts impart information to the reader to educate them on a given topic.

-Examples: Many types of school books are written with the express purpose of informing the reader, such as encyclopedias, recipe books, newspapers and these informative texts…
+Examples: Many types of school books are written with the express purpose of informing the reader, such as encyclopedias, recipe books, newspapers and informative texts…

 • A news article reporting on a recent event or development provides factual details about what happened, who was involved, and where and when it occurred.